Geometric-Analysis: Pressure-Angle / Overturning-Moment

 Improve the motion design.
 Can you increase the Segment-Width?
 Can you change the cam-law to one with a lower peak velocity?

-Move the position of the Follower's pivot axis.
-Or, if the Follower is a Translating Follower, move the axis of the Follower so that it is not through the center of the cam - an offset translating follower.
+Improve the design: Can you move the position of the Follower's pivot axis.
+Or, if the Follower is a Translating Follower, move the sliding axis of the Follower so that it is not through the center of the cam to give an “offset translating follower”.
+Plot the Pressure Angle and experiment.

 Force Vectors with different Pressure Angles